ressurectit/ressurectit.github.io/content/grid/concept.md

  - *grid* does not contains methods for working with *grid* and *plugins* (only basic methods), but complex methods are defined as *extensions*
  - *options* and *plugins* can be changed anytime
  - *grid* itself and *plugins* have defined order of initialization methods: `initOptions`, then `initialize`
- - each *plugin* you can be accessed from any other *plugin*, obtain plugin`s *html element*, its *options*, possible to invalidate its visuals by explicit running of *change detection*
+ - each *plugin* can be accessed from any other *plugin*, obtain plugin`s *html element*, its *options*, possible to invalidate its visuals by explicit running of *change detection*
- - plugins communication is *event* based, that means no plugin explicitly sets anything on different plugin, but it just triggers event that something on itself was changed and other plugins (which wants to) listens to these changes
+ - plugins communication is *event* based, that means no plugin explicitly sets anything on different plugin, but it just triggers event that something on itself has changed and other plugins (which wants to) listens to these changes
  - each part of *grid* (components, plugins ... anything) is defined as `interface`, this should be used for using *grid* from code, because each `interface` contains public API

 ## Grid options